flatpak/flatpak-docs/README.rst

 ------------------

 This repository also includes optional AI assistant guidance for Flatpak packaging in ``skills/flatpak-packaging``.
-Compatible assistants can use it to help draft manifests, choose runtimes, review sandbox permissions, and debug packaging issues.
+AI assistants can use it to help draft manifests, choose runtimes, review sandbox permissions, and debug packaging issues.
 It is assistant metadata only; Flatpak and the documentation build do not require it.